bulrog/cistev2-app/README.md

 Also comment the 'applicationId' line of openCV so it is not seen as an app.

 Then in project structure, choose the dependencies tab and add openCV as a module dependency to the app.

+### how to publish on google play

+You of course need a developer account on google play.

+Then you need to create a signed bundle (not an APK) with android studio and the first time you need to create a keystore and a key so google play can see that next releases are all signed by the same entity.
+See more details [here](https://developer.android.com/studio/publish/app-signing#generate-key).